coderespawn/prefabricator-ue4-docs/pages/prefabricator/B01_prefab_collection.md

 {% include inline_image.html file="prefab_collection/03.png" %}

-The Weights parameter affects the probabily of picking that item compared to the other list
+The Weights parameter affects the probabily of picking that item compared to the other items in the list

-For e.g. if we have 3 items with weights (1, 1, 2, 1), the 3rd item will be twice as likely to be picked.
-This is the same as (10, 10, 20, 10)
+For e.g. if we have 4 items with weights (1, 1, 2, 1), the 3rd item will be twice as likely to be picked.
+This is the same as (10, 10, 20, 10) or (5, 5, 10, 5)

 ---